lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 A Rule does not describe how the compressor parses a packet header to find and identify each field (e.g. the IPv6 Source Address, the UDP Destination Port or a CoAP URI path option).
-This MUST be known from the compressor/decompressor.
+It is assumed that there is a protocol parser somewhere alongside SCHC that is able to identify and label with a Field ID all fields encountered in the headers to be compressed, even in the presence of nested protocols.
 Rules only describe the compression/decompression behavior for each header field.
 The header fields must have been identified by the compressor prior to testing for a Rule match.

 In a Rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.